hubbcaps/auto-borrow-box/README.md

 Troubleshooting tips:

 With the configuration of each container, it's pushing all of it's logs into the hosts /var/log/messages so that should be the first place to check when something appears to not be working correctly.

+This can be modified to taste to point at almost any logging mechanism you can desire.
+Docker is pretty flexible with this.

 On CentOS, you may need to tweak SELinux, otherwise you may have issues with how some of the containers operate.